adenizgelir0/conjurer/README.md

 Every line in that image is a conjecture, for example: s => s * s is equivalent to stating:

-Every perfect square can be written as a multiplication of two perfect squares.
+"Every perfect square can be written as a multiplication of two perfect squares."

 After their construction, conjectures are tested in bulk by the parameters specified by the user.

 ![alt text](pic2.png)